harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/new-relic.md

 ### Secrets

-- There are some types of API key on new relic, to this use must be `User` type of key.
+- There is some types of api key on new relic, to this use must be `User` type of key.
 Read more about how to find or generate this key in [New Relic's Documentation](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#rest-api-key).

 - **Create secret in Harness** to store API token, click on “New Secret Text” and enter values as shown below.